geraintpalmer/geraintpalmer.github.io/_posts/2019-11-05-coinage-entropy.md

 # Availability

-Here I wanted to measure the currencies' robustness to running out of a certain denomination, and began to consider the well known mathematical puzzle of [Frobenius coin problem](https://en.wikipedia.org/wiki/Coin_problem) (also known as the McNugget problem), when certain denominations were removed from the set.
+Here I wanted to measure the currencies' robustness to running out of a certain denomination, and began to consider the well known mathematical puzzle of the [Frobenius coin problem](https://en.wikipedia.org/wiki/Coin_problem) (also known as the McNugget problem), when certain denominations were removed from the set.
 This is a hard problem, though could be brute-forced in this case.

-I simplified the problem by asking a similar question of what percentage of all possible value am I able to make out of $$n$$ coins?
+I simplified the problem by asking a similar question of what percentage of all possible values am I able to make out of $$n$$ coins?
 We get:

 ![]({{site.baseurl}}/images/availability.png){: .center-image }